 The Auditor General's top level staff was in turn assisted by a bevy of clerks who executed audits and kept a myriad of records.
-A glance at the Auditor General's 1879-1880 report indicates that sixty-eight "extra" clerks were also employed for at least part of the fiscal year, of whom, interestingly, thirty-one were women.3
+A glance at the Auditor General's 1879-1880 report indicates that sixtyeight extra clerks were also employed by the department for at least part of the fiscal year.
+Of this number, thirty-one were women.3